Scrivener07/Python-Koans/C00/README.md

-# M00 Unit Exercise: Getting Started
+# C00 Exercise: Getting Started
 Welcome to your first unit exercise!
 This will be a primer that explains how these exercises work and how to complete them successfully.